Free tourist buses now ply Seattle’s hectic waterfront

 Tourists and commuters along Seattle’s Alaskan Way can now take a free bus past the construction barricades and cab queues, all the way to Seattle Center or Pioneer Square, until Oct.
 1.

 Blue-and-orange buses show up every 25 minutes from 10 a.m. to 8 p.m. and serve nine stops between Seattle Center, Colman Dock and King Street Station.
-The pilot project began in late July and will be continued next summer depending on ridership.
+The pilot project began in late July and may be revived next summer depending on ridership.

 Learn more about Traffic Lab » | Follow us on Twitter »